-American Marriage Ministries, its members, ministers and congregants, believe that marriage is a sacred union.
+American Marriage Ministries, its members, ministers, and congregants believe that marriage is a sacred union.
 We believe that marriage is the natural right of all people, regardless of race, sexual identity, nationality, socioeconomic status, or religious background.

-Marriage is celebrated all around the world in a variety of ways, each marital ceremony celebrating the values of the couple, their community, and their cultures.
+Marriage is celebrated all around the world in a variety of ways, with each marital ceremony celebrating the values of the couple, their community, and their cultures.
 The traditions of marriage predate the founding of the United States, the Abrahamic religions, and the emergence of democratic society.
 We believe that a phenomenon so ancient and revered, and so ubiquitous throughout the ages, can only be defined as sacred.